 helping you identify and manage your risks and set your sales strategies.

 An individual business support delivering bespoke analysis, advice and strategy, embracing futures and options alongside physical sales.Learn more

 Invest in yourself: ODA Grain Marketing and Price Risk Management Training Course.Learn more

 ODA’s team is based in the UK.
-However, we provide our services to farmers all across Europe and the Black Sea.
-This large community of farmers enable us to be precisely informed of market changes.
+However, we provide our services to farmers and feed users all across Europe and the Black Sea.
+This large community of farmers and industries enable us to be precisely informed of market changes.
 This information network is key to provide our clients with the most accurate market information, analysis and advice.